DIES

 Dust file

 The format of the dust files is the same as for the CRT and SOC programs without stochastic heating.
 The dust properties are defined by a single text file.
 The first two lines contain nominally the number ratio f between dust grains and H atoms and the grain radius a [cm], one value per line.
 The remaining file has four values per line: frequency [Hz], the value of the asymmetry parameter g, the efficiency Q(abs) for absorptions, and the efficiency Q(sca) for scattering.
 Lines starting with the comment character ‘#’ are ignored.
+For DIES.py, the dust file is specified by the keyword dust, for DIES_MD.py the dust files are listed in the text file that is specified using the keyword dust.

 The format has some historical reasons, but in practice dust models consist of a distribution of grain sizes, not of a single grain size.
 However, all that matters is that the resulting values f×pi×a^2*Q are the correct optical depths (for absorptions and scatterings separately) per Hydrogen atom.
 This assuming that also the densities in the cloud file are correspondingly given as the number density of Hydrogen atoms.